The Bottom Line

 - SaneBox can classify with up to five categories: top, important, consume at leisure, newsletters, and transactional mail.

-- You can keep things simple with only two categories — important or not —, of course, or add custom folders for training.
+- You can keep things simple with only two categories—important or not—, of course, or add custom folders for training (looking at message senders or subjects).

 - Moving mail to special folders ("@SaneTomorrow" and "@SaneNextWeek", for instance) lets you defer emails for any time.
 SaneBox will return them to their folders when the time has come.